-Click through the slideshow above to see animated gifs of the moves demonstrated by New York City-based group fitness instructor Angel Alicea.
+Click through the slideshow below to see animated gifs of the moves demonstrated by New York City-based group fitness instructor Angel Alicea.
 Perform the indicated reps for each exercise once, circuit-style, then repeat twice more.

 For more body-changing routines try: